Table of Contents

-- Dog Food Recalls: 10 Brands With Most Recalls
+Brands With Most Dog Food Recalls

 When shopping for a new dog food brand, you must know which companies you can trust and which you cannot.

-Poor manufacturing can lead to contamination of the food.
+That's because poor manufacturing can lead to contamination of the food.

 And according to experts from the National Library of Medicine:

-The worst part is contamination doesn't usually change the smell or appearance of your dog's meal.
+Contamination doesn't usually change the smell or appearance of your dog's meal.

-That means if the food is contaminated, you'll likely realize it when it's too late.Â
+That means if the food is contaminated, you'll likely realize it when it's too late.

-NOTE:Â We are not saying that you should not consider any of these dog food brands.
+NOTE: We are not saying that you should not consider any of these dog food brands.
 It's always better to recall your product than to hide any problems.

 According to the same study mentioned above, it's more than just Salmonella.
-It includes a whole lot of other stuff we can't even pronounce!

-But today, we'll help you look into some brands and see what (if any) changes have been made recently.
+Because today, we'll help you look into some brands and see what (if any) changes have been made recently.

 INFOGRAPHIC: 19 Controversies About the Pet Food Industry